The Best Foreign Currency Accounts in Australia in 2024

 For more tips, tools and information, go to The Essential Guides to Foreign Exchange for BusinessYou can also head to the Australian government website EFIC.
 It gives a good run down of these accounts from an exporters point of view.

-What currencies can I transfer with a foreign currency account?
+What is the eligibility for a foreign currency account?

 Foreign currency account fees & charges